Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Black is one of the easiest colors to dye your hair.
 As it is the darkest hair color possible, it will cover any other hair color almost completely, and there are no special requirements precluding anyone from dyeing their hair black like there are with blonde hair and many other colors.

-Of course, like all hair dyes, you need to know how to apply it properly to get the best results, and there is a special rule to follow if you have blonde hair to ensure the color takes properly and lasts.
+Of course, like any other hair dye, you need to know how to apply it properly to get the best results, and there is a special rule to follow if you have blonde hair to ensure the color takes properly and lasts.

 When you think of black hair color, you probably don't realize that there are far more shades possible than just plain old black.
-Blue-black is the most common alternative shade of black, and one that most people are familiar with, but did you know that you can also dye your hair red-black or violet-black?
+Blue-black is the most common alternative shade of black.
+It's also the shade that most people are familiar with, but did you know that you can also dye your hair red-black or violet-black?

 With color brands stretching the definition of what black hair color can really be, you have the ability to create your own individual style.
 The various shades include: